 Frank endeavors to: "Give my students a love, knowledge, and appreciation of music and an outlet for self-expression that will be a source of fun, joy and self-reflection throughout their lives.

 In addition to a strong foundation, Frank imparts a zest and enthusiasm for music that both his adult and young students love.

-Holly has been teaching piano for 18 years.
+Our Founder, Holly, has been teaching piano for 18 years.
 Her students have gone on to major in music, join performing groups and simply enjoy playing for themselves.
 She is the Owner of the Champaign School of Music which she started in 2003 in Champaign, Illinois.
 The Champaign School of Music has 150+ students studying piano, guitar, voice, drums, woodwinds, brass and early childhood music.

 Holly now resides in the South Loop of Chicago and has opened South Loop Piano Lessons.
 South Loop Piano Lessons is for beginning through advanced students of all ages who love music and are passionate about achieving their potential in music and life.
 Her students say that she is: "fun, funny and energetic".
 She adds, "….especially after a double espresso!
 We work hard, but enjoy laughing together!"

 Influential teachers have included: Concert artist Pawel Chenchinski, Pedagoge Jane Tan, Technique specialist Seymour Fink and Chicago Blues teacher Erwin Helfer.
 Holly also had the opportunity to study with Seymour Bernstein in New York.